phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

-In the model above, we have defined all the fields of the table as public properties for easy access:
+In the model above, all the table fields are declared as public properties for direct access:

 ```php
 echo $successLogin->ipAddress;